CalvinMunava/Elevator-Simulation-Console-App/README.md

     Use the Console Interface: Follow the instructions provided in the console interface to interact with the elevator simulation.
 You can call elevators, view their status, and exit the application.

+    To Login to the terminal Control system enter anyone o fthe folllowing pass Phrases : "1234", "5678", "abcd"

 ## Architecture

 ## The Elevator Simulation Console App is built using C# and .NET Core.
 It consists of several key components: